Indiana University Study Shows Simple Activities Improve Critical Thinking

 Aug.
 30, 2021

-PARIS – New findings from a team of researchers at Indiana University shows that students can greatly improve their critical thinking skills through simple, yet consistent, classroom exercises that virtually any teacher can use in their classroom.
+PARIS – New findings from a team of researchers at Indiana University shows that students can greatly improve critical thinking skills through simple, yet consistent, classroom exercises that virtually any teacher can use in their classroom.
 The research, funded by the Reboot Foundation, found that small amounts of critical thinking practice, employing short activities with basic analogies and multiple choice quizzes, allow the fast and efficient teaching of critical thinking skills.

 Researchers found that this approach could triple the effectiveness in cultivating critical thinking skills in students.